the0therguy/ecommerce_drf/README.md

-# Financial Health Score Calculator
+# Ecommerce using Django, DjangoRestFramework

 ## Description
 This Django project serves as a Ecommerce.
 Where shop owner can upload their products and customers can buy them from the shop directly.